Blog Search Topics

 Step one: The basics

-Also, the mobile number you fill in should be one that’s in use.
-Including a mobile number allows recruiters to connect with you directly.
+Include a mobile number allows recruiters to connect with you directly.
 You can permit LinkedIn to access your contact list.
 It allows you to connect with your existing contacts who are already on LinkedIn.

 Additionally, LinkedIn will ask for your employment status.
 If you’re a job seeker, you can use phrases that show you’re seeking employment opportunities.

-Step two: Select an account type
+Step 1: Select an account type

-Step three: Add a headshot
+Step 2: Add a headshot

-Step four: Add your experience
+Step 3: Add your experience

 For jobseekers wanting to know how to create a LinkedIn profile, this step is particularly important.
 List your job experiences both past and current in this section.
 You have the option of manually adding your experiences or importing a resume.
 Either way, ensure that it highlights your strengths and accomplishments so that potential employers can see them.